nikbearbrown/Computational-Skepticism-for-AI/chapters/07-fairness-metrics-choosing-a-definition-and-defending-it.md

 **Glimmer 7.1 — Two definitions, one dataset, one defended position**

 1. Take a real dataset where the impossibility shows up.
-The COMPAS dataset is canonical and openly available. ([verify] dataset link from ProPublica's GitHub.)
+The COMPAS dataset is canonical and openly available.
 Other options: the German credit dataset, the adult-income dataset, the Folktables benchmark.
 2. Specify a deployment context.
 Be specific: who is using the prediction, what decisions are being made, who bears the cost of error.
 If the dataset's natural deployment is clear, use that.
 If not, construct a plausible one and document your construction.
 3. *Lock your prediction:* before computing, predict which two of the three metrics will conflict most sharply, and which one you intend to prioritize.
-4. Compute all three metrics on the dataset.
+4. Compute all three group metrics on the dataset.
 Document the values.
 Show the trade-offs explicitly.
 5. Apply at least one debiasing intervention.
 Re-compute.
 Document what changed.
 6. Write the defense using the six-step structure from the chapter.
 Use the numbered structure literally.
 7. Reflect on the gap between your locked prediction and what the metrics actually showed, and on whether your defended choice survives the actual numbers.